Trevor Scott, MD

 News & Events

-New Seattle Location Coming this Fall!
+New Seattle Location Coming Soon!

-The Proliance Orthopaedics & Sports Medicine family is thrilled to announce that we are expanding to a brand new location in Seattle.
-Our new facility will open to patients this Fall.Our new building will be located at 515 Minor Ave, Seattle, WA 98104.
-We're so...
+The Proliance Orthopaedics & Sports Medicine family is thrilled to announce that we are expanding to a brand new location in Seattle.Our new building will be located at 515 Minor Ave, Seattle, WA 98104.
+We're so excited to welcome new and existing patients into...

 Welcome Dr. Wesley Hardgrove!